 Why AI Takes Your Clients' Stakeholder Interview Answers Literally -- And How to Get the Layer Underneath

 I've spent the last year watching AI tools get smarter at transcription, faster at summarization, and no better at catching what actually matters in a consulting discovery interview.
 The words are all there.
-The meaning is buried three layers down.
+The meaning is buried three layers down, and the senior partner is still the only person at most boutique firms who can dig it out.

 Your Clients Are Telling You the Story They Think You Want to Hear